Mark Zuckerberg to appear before European Parliament

 Related: Why Mark Zuckerberg may want to avoid the UK

 Facebook has been under scrutiny on both sides of the Atlantic in the aftermath of the Cambridge Analytica data scandal.
-Zuckerberg testified before the House of Representatives and the Senate in April.
+Zuckerberg testified before the US House of Representatives and the Senate in April.

+Facebook said Cambridge Analytica, a data firm connected to President Donald Trump's campaign, had access to information on about 87 million Facebook users without their knowledge.

+Around 2.7 million of these users were European residents, according to the European Commission.

 The UK parliament has also invited the Facebook CEO to answer questions.
 Its media committee even threatened to issue an official summons when Zuckerberg next enters the country, but he's still refusing to attend.